META Forecast Today

 Key Drivers

-Risk AnalysisModerate long-term risk
+Risk AnalysisModerate structural risk

 Should you buy META today for a long-term position?